wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.1.5 - 2013/04/23 =
+* Fixed: On the widget fixed the number of Product results to show in search box dropdown.
+Setting was fixed at 6.
+Now can select and save any number.
+* Fixed: Go to correct predictive search result page url when click on More result in dropdown with WordPress permalink of site is set to default.
+* Fixed: Now you can uncheck on "Hide from Predictive Search results" in meta box of each product.

 = 2.1.4 - 2013/04/19 =
 * Feature: Added when install and activate plugin link redirects to WooCommerce Predictive Search admin panel instead of the wp-plugins dashboard.
 * Fixed: Made new ajax filters to stop plugins like Role Scoper filtering predictive search functions.